louis-young/session-authentication-service/README.md

 ## Description

-A hand rolled authentication service with a client, built in React, that interfaces with the service.
+A hand rolled authentication service with a client, built with React, that interfaces with the service.
 It features protected routes and the registration, change password and login forms.

 ## Motivation